-No enrolments for courses extending over the whole year or for Session 1 only will be accepted from new students after the end of the second week of Session 1 (14 March 1986) except with the express approval of the Registrar and the Heads of the Schools concerned; no later year enrolments for courses extending over the whole year or for Session 1 only will be accepted after the end of the fourth week of Session 1 (28 March 1986) except with the express approval of the Registrar and the Heads of the Schools concerned.
-No enrolments for courses in Session 2 only will be accepted after the end of the second week of Session 2 (8 August 1986) except with the express approval of the Registrar and the Heads of the Schools concerned.
+No enrolments for courses extending over the whole year or for Session 1 only will be accepted from students after the end of the second week of Session 1 (13 March 1987) except with the express approval of the Registrar and the Heads of the Schools concerned.
+No enrolments for courses in Session 2 only will be accepted after the end of the second week of Session 2 (7 August 1987) except with the express approval of the Registrar and the Heads of the Schools concerned.

-Student Card - Conditions of Issue
+10. Student Card - Conditions of Issue